-Chicken dinners used to be more of a special occasion meal, but once this fast growing, efficient cross was developed it made chicken meat cheaper and more accessible.
+Chicken dinners used to be more of a special occasion meal, but once you developed this fast-growing, efficient cross, it made chicken meat cheaper and more accessible.

 The Origins of the Cornish Cross

 While her husband was working for the Coast Guard, she decided to bring in a little extra money raising chickens for meat.

-People would send their broiler eggs to hatcheries where they would be hatched, raised, and then rated based on their meat production and feed conversion efficacy.
+People would send their broiler eggs to hatcheries, where they would be hatched, raised, and then rated based on their meat production and feed conversion efficacy.

-Another top broiler was a Red Cornish cross from Vantress hatchery, and eventually they were merged together to form the predecessor of the modern Cornish Cross.
+Another top broiler was a Red Cornish cross from Vantress hatchery, and eventually, they merged them to form the predecessor of the modern Cornish Cross.

 Not All Cornish Cross Are Alike

 They start growing more slowly, but they catch up with the other strains in later weeks.
-You may see these called the “Cornish Rock”.
+You may see these called the “Cornish Rock.”